solechang/ImgFlipRandomGenerator/README.md

 Also, I have created a Meme object to extract the top 100 memes for modeling.

 NOTE* I WOULD NEVER HARDCODE USERNAME OR PASSWORD.
-For this exercise purposes, but I would rather ask user to login to get crendentials and store in keychain (depending on functionality)
+As for this exercise purposes I have, but I would rather ask user to login to get crendentials and store in keychain (depending on functionality)

 Cocoapods used:
 - Alamofire